germanviscuso/PythonMeetup/instructions/localization.md

 # Incorrect i18n marking
 custom_hello_message = _("Hi ") + name + _(".
 How are you doing?")

-# Correct i18n marking
+# Correct i18n marking.
+Note: f"" notation is not compatible with the converter
-custom_hello_message = _(f"Hi {name}.
-How are you doing?")
+custom_hello_message = _("Hi {}.
+How are you doing?").format(name)
 ```

 ## Step 2 : Run a tool to extract the messages and generate message catalog

 Some distributions of the standard library provide a python program 'pygettext.py', which processes the python program and extract a list of strings to translate.
 However, it has been observed that not all distributions (particularly in Unix) has this file installed along with the Python standard installation[[1](https://quip-amazon.com/5hH1AOMs2xxq#ZKZ9CAFqwSE)].
 For this purpose, and as mentioned in the documentation, we use a third party library called '[Babel](http://babel.pocoo.org/en/latest/cmdline.html)'.

-Run the following commands to install babel and extract message strings from your skill file 'skill.py'.
+Run the following commands to install babel and extract message strings from your skill file 'lambda_function.py'.

 ```
 pip install babel
-pybabel extract skill.py -o skill.pot
+pybabel extract lambda_function.py -o lambda_function.pot
 ```

-This creates a `portable object template (.pot)` file called **skill.pot**, which contains all the messages that needs to be translated and some metadata regarding the locale info.
+This creates a `portable object template (.pot)` file called **lambda_function.pot**, which contains all the messages that needs to be translated and some metadata regarding the locale info.
 For eg: following is the pot file for the skill containing `skill_name`, `welcome_message` and `custom_hello_message` strings marked for translation.

 ```
 # Translations template for PROJECT.